StefanoDeCarli/ISS-Promoted-RNN/README.md

 # ISS-Promoted-RNN
-Small Toolbox to aid ISS-promoted RNN architectures (LSTM and GRU)
+Small Toolbox to aid the training of ISS-promoted RNN architectures (LSTM and GRU)

 ## Folder Structure